Robert Gates: Obama administration

 Gates was photographed in the White House Situation Room photograph taken on May 1, 2011, by Pete Souza during the raid that killed Al-Qaeda terrorist organization leader Osama bin Laden.

 Gates officially retired as Secretary of Defense on July 1, 2011, and was presented the Presidential Medal of Freedom, the nation's highest civilian award, by President Obama during his retirement ceremony.
+"He'll be remembered for making us aware of the danger of over-reliance on military intervention as an instrument of American foreign policy," said former senator David L. Boren.

 Fiscal restraint

 Gates's tenure with the Obama administration included a huge shift in military spending.
 In April 2009, Gates proposed a large shift in budget priorities in the U.S. Department of Defense 2010 budget.
 The budget cuts included many programs geared toward conventional warfare, such as the end of new orders of the F-22 Raptor and of further development of Future Combat Systems manned vehicles.
 These cuts were counterbalanced by increases in funding for programs like the special forces.
 Gates called this the "nation's first truly 21st century defense budget".

 In late April 2010, he suggested the Navy cease funding development of a new multibillion-dollar ballistic missile submarine program on the grounds of cost and relevancy.
 He suggested the hundreds of billions of dollars would be better spent on a new generation of vessels tailored to the threats and tactics more likely to be faced, noting, "Mark my words, the Navy and Marine Corps must be willing to re-examine and question basic assumptions in light of evolving technologies, new threats and budget realities."
 In a speech made on May 8, 2010, Gates stated that he would make politically unpopular cuts to the Pentagon bureaucracy in his future budgets.

 The attacks of Sept.
 11, 2001, opened a gusher of defense spending that nearly doubled the base budget over the last decade ...
 Military spending on things large and small can and should expect closer, harsher scrutiny.
 The gusher has been turned off, and will stay off for a good period of time.